yungestdev/yungestdev/README.md

 # Hello, I'm yungestDev 👋
-I am a self-taught developer on a mission to build an operating system from scratch.
+I am a self-taught developer on a mission to innovate the world.
 Welcome to my GitHub profile!
-Here, you'll find my journey as I dive deep into the world of low-level programming and system development.
+Here, you'll find my journey as I dive deep into the world of programming and cyber security.

 ## About Me